Terms-we-Serve-with

 Mark

-Collectively anticipating and addressing AI frictions supports development of reparative algorithms and redistributes the allocation of benefits and burdens.
+Collectively anticipating and addressing AI frictions supports development of trustworthy algorithms and redistributes the allocation of benefits and burdens.

-TwSw agreements acknowledge and reflect marginalized knowledge systems.
-We challenge one-sided terms-of-service by enabling meaningful dialogue through the production and resolution of conflict.
+TwSw interventions acknowledge and reflect marginalized knowledge systems.
+We challenge existing deceptive design practices and seek to enable meaningful dialogue through the production and resolution of conflict.
 We believe critical discussion allows individuals to self-organize and discuss algorithmic harms and accountability mechanisms in a way that is safe, respects their privacy, and human dignity.

 001a